lexnederbragt/teaching-portfolio/pub/mappe.md

 a form of 'computational' notebooks, combining text, media, programming code and the ability to execute that code and include the results of running it in the same notebook.
-Teaching materials, including exercises, are delivered as Jupyter Notebooks.
+Teaching materials, including exercises, are delivered as Jupyter Notebooks. even the textbook written for the course is made available as Jupyter Notebooks.
 During Live Coding sessions and group work, students as well as teachers and Teaching Assistants, do all their programming in them.
 Obligatory assignments are also handed out, and handed in and graded, as notebooks.
 When students, assistants and teacher all are seeing and commenting code in the same environment, discussing problems and helping each other, this reduces the extra cognitive load of switching programming environments.
 We use a cloud-based server provided by the university, called JupyterHub, to provide students with this programming environment.
 An additional benefit of this programming environment is that it saves the students from installing software on their own laptop: as long as they have a working internet connection they can log in (using university credentials) to the server and start working.

 **Exam**